CSYSI/FSEL/README.md

 ## Citation

-If you use FSEL method in your research or wish to refer to the baseline results published in the Model Zoo, please use the following BibTeX entry.
+If you use FSEL method in your research or wish to refer to the baseline results published in the Model, please use the following BibTeX entry.
 ```
 @article{sun2024frequency,
   title={Frequency-Spatial Entanglement Learning for Camouflaged Object Detection},